Till 2019 Homi Bhabha Practical exam was offline. In the years 2020,21,22 the exam was conducted online. This year onwards, the exam is again offline.

 - Be a doer:

-Start doing experiments (using our science kit box or material at home and school.)
+Start doing experiments!
+You can use our science kit box or material at home and school.
 You can do lots of experiments using kitchen items too.
-E.g. what happen when you squeeze a lemon into milk?
+E.g. what happen when you squeeze lemon juice into milk?

 - Use our Free Practical Experiment Booklet for reference.
 Maintain a separate notebook for this (lab-book).
 Write each experiment on a new page.